apify/actor-whitepaper/pages/INPUT_SCHEMA.md

 Changes to the legacy `INPUT_SCHEMA.json`:
 - We removed `title`, it is largely useless.
-- Using `inputSchemaVersion` instead of `schemaVersion`, to make it clear what is this file, as file names can be arbitrary.
+- Using `actorInputSchemaVersion` instead of `schemaVersion`, to make it clear what is this file, as file names can be arbitrary.
 - define what is required at field level instead of having a separate property `"required": ["startUrls", "pageFunction"]`.